Rohan-Chhatre/zaga_gamboost_precipitation/README.md

 > **Evaluating statistical methods for modeling and forecasting hourly precipitation**
 > Rohan Hemant Chhatre, James O'Donnell, Nalini Ravishanker
-> Japanese Journal of Data
+> Japanese Journal of Statistics and Data Science

 The project develops and evaluates probabilistic precipitation forecasting models based on a zero-adjusted gamma (ZAGA) distribution fitted using component-wise gradient boosting.
 Forecast performance is compared with benchmark and machine-learning approaches across weather stations in Connecticut, USA.